Message from the Heart

 —Siddhartha, Hermann Hesse

 Even though I mention my strict upbringing, I’ve been blessed with loving parents who deeply cared for me.
 Their parenting style was in itself an expression of their love for me (they felt a strict upbringing would help me maximize my potential), and to this day I’m cognizant of the enormous love, sacrifice, and hard work my parents have offered up on my behalf.
-I deeply love and appreciate them.
+I sincerely love and appreciate them.

 So it is no surprise then that I—as many young adults have done and continue to do—rebelled against ‘the established order’.
 After graduating from an upper-class East Coast college (graduation was my last, big promise to my mother—my father had passed when I was young), I went forth into the world.
 Instead of becoming an employed, clean-cut, well-paid professional, I did the opposite of what I was raised to do: I grew my hair long, moved to California, attended West Coast hippie gatherings, and even managed a yoga studio.
 I also met a sweet love, a woman with a heart of gold… and a free spirit.
-Not surprisingly, my free-spirited and loving girlfriend did not get along with my strict but loving mother.
+Not surprisingly, my free-spirited girlfriend did not get along with my strict mother.

 I was devastated.